SegDAC: Visual Generalization in Reinforcement Learning via Dynamic Object Tokens: Hyperparameters

 Note that due to computational constraints, we did not perform an extensive hyperparameter search for \methodName, and we did not tune the parameters of YOLO-World or SAM.

 Tables~\ref{tab:segdac_hyperparams} and \ref{tab:baseline_hyperparams} summarize the key hyperparameters used for \methodName and the baselines.
 We report only the most relevant parameters for reproducibility, omitting architectural defaults that are standard for each algorithm.
-For the complete list of hyperparameters, readers are invited to check the official code repository on the project page \href{https://segdac.github.io/}{https://segdac.github.io/}
+For the complete list of hyperparameters, readers are invited to check the official code repository \url{https://github.com/SegDAC/SegDAC}.

 The list of text tags used by \methodName for each task is provided in Table~\ref{tab:text_tags_per_task}.

 Note that in \methodName, the actor and critic each use their own transformer decoder and projection head, but they share the same architecture and hyperparameters.
 For clarity, we omit separate entries for each and report the shared configuration.